ZordoC/py_bank/README.md

 Also `python version` => 3.8

+Sometimes to `git pull` when first inside the container we need to change the SSL backend (manually).

+	apt-get install nano
+	nano ~/.gitconfig

+Change sslBackend to `gnutls`

 ## Setup

 Now that we have all dependencies installed.
 We can run our `main` program that does what's described in  Part 2.
 (Note: if you want to have pre-commit hooks enabled you need to type `pre-commit install` this comes quite in handy, for more info about the different stages look at the `pre-commit.yaml` file.